What is CEDC?

 Who is the faculty advisor for CEDC?

-David Vaughn (email@example.com), Professor of Practice, is Director of Clemson Engineers for Developing Countries and a Subject Matter Expert to the Department of Homeland Security.
+David Vaughn (firstname.lastname@example.org), Professor of Practice, is Director of Clemson Engineers for Developing Communities and a Subject Matter Expert to the Department of Homeland Security.
 He is a former Fluor Fellow, Director of Resilience Solutions, and Secretariat of the World Economic Forum – Disaster Resource Partnership (WEF DRP).
 He founded and spearheaded development of Fluor’s Business Continuity and Disaster Management Services which helped clients build resilience by mitigating risk to natural disasters.
 He has volunteered over 15,000 hours with the University and received numerous service awards for his efforts.

 How do I join CEDC?